Penderecki String Quartet with Arthur Rowe, piano

 Jacques Forestier appears by special arrangement with Curtis Artist Management at Curtis Institute of Music.
 Visit the artist's website.

-Winner of 2025 Banff International String Quartet Competition
+Poiesis Quartet (Winner of 2025 Banff International String Quartet Competition)

 Fri, March 13, 2026 at 7:30PM